Cast Away: In popular culture

-A FedEx commercial during Super Bowl XXXVII parodied the final scene of the film, in which Chuck Noland returns a package to its sender.
-In this version, the woman answers the door, and when Noland asks what was in the box, the woman replies, "Just a satellite phone, GPS locator, fishing rod, water purifier, and some seeds.
-Just silly stuff."
+A 2002 FedEx commercial aired during Super Bowl XXXVII parodied the final scene of the film, in which a character similar to Noland returns a package to its sender after being stranded with it for five years.
+The survivor curiously asks the woman living in a suburban house what was in the box, to which the woman replies, "Just a satellite phone, GPS locator, fishing rod, water purifier, and some seeds.
+Just silly stuff," all items that would have alleviated or ended his situation quickly.

 Media executive Lloyd Braun of ABC first suggested the idea of a Cast Away–type television series at a dinner party in 2003.
 Thom Sherman later pitched the idea for Cast Away – The Series, but never developed the idea.
 The concept was later developed and pitched with the title Nowhere, which later turned into the ABC show Lost.

 The second episode of the seventh season of It's Always Sunny in Philadelphia, "The Gang Goes to the Jersey Shore", refers to a Cast Away scene.
 When Frank loses his "rum ham" while floating on a raft in the Atlantic Ocean, his anguish resembles that of Tom Hanks' character losing Wilson the volleyball.

 On December 31, 2002, at Madison Square Garden, Phish played a clip from the film on the jumbotron to introduce their song "Wilson" during their concert.
 They later introduced "Tom Hanks" during the song onstage, but it was later revealed to be keyboardist Page McConnell's brother Steve.

 On April 15, 2022, at Progressive Field, Tom Hanks threw the ceremonial first pitch at the Cleveland Guardians home opener, accompanied by a replica of Wilson from the movie.